open-metadata/OpenMetadata/openmetadata-docs/content/v1.6.x-SNAPSHOT/connectors/pipeline/dbtcloud/index.md

 - **Account Id** : The Account ID of your DBT cloud Project.
 Go to your dbt cloud account settings to know your Account Id.
 This will be a numeric value but in openmetadata we parse it as a string.

-- **Job Id** : Optional.
-The Job ID of your DBT cloud Job in your Project to fetch metadata for.
+- **Job Ids** : Optional.
+Comma Seperated Job IDs of your DBT cloud Jobs in your Project to fetch metadata for.
 Look for the segment after "jobs" in the URL.
 For instance, in a URL like `https://cloud.getdbt.com/accounts/123/projects/87477/jobs/73659994`, the job ID is `73659994`.
 This will be a numeric value but in openmetadata we parse it as a string.
 If not passed all Jobs under the Account id will be ingested.
+For Example if you want to ingest only Jobs with Ids `73659994` and `73659993` then pass it as `73659994,73659993` or if you want to ingest only one Job with Id `73659994` then pass it as `73659994` directly.

+- **Project Ids** : Optional.
+Comma Seperated Project IDs of your DBT cloud Account to fetch metadata for.
+Look for the segment after "projects" in the URL.
+For instance, in a URL like `https://cloud.getdbt.com/accounts/123/projects/87477/jobs/73659994`, the job ID is `87477`.
+This will be a numeric value but in openmetadata we parse it as a string.
+If not passed all Projects under the Account id will be ingested.
+For Example if you want to ingest only Projects with Ids `87477` and `87478` then pass it as `87477,87478` or if you want to ingest only one Project with Id `87477` then pass it as `87477` directly.

+Note that if both `Job Ids` and `Project Ids` are passed then it will filter out the jobs from the passed projects. any `Job Ids` not belonging to the `Project Ids` will also be filtered out.

 - **Token** : The Authentication Token of your DBT cloud API Account.
 To get your access token you can follow the docs [here](https://docs.getdbt.com/docs/dbt-cloud-apis/authentication).
 Make sure you have the necessary permissions on the token to run graphql queries and get job and run details.